RedisGears/RedisGears/docs/intro.md

 * It is hard to find the registrations that need to be removed (require a hard and frustrated manual process).
 * The process is not atomic, which means that you must stop your traffic during this process otherwise you might lose events.

 RedisGears 1.2 comes with an easier and safer way to upgrade your code using a new cencept called [sessions](glossary.md#session).
 Whenever [`RG.PYEXECUTE`](commands.md#rgpyexecute) is invoked, a new [session](glossary.md#session) is created.
 The session accumulates everything that was created during invocation of the session code ([registrations](glossary.md#registration) and [executions](glossary.md#execution)).
 Each session has a unique ID, sessions unique ID can be set by the user so it will have meaning and will be easy to find.
-The above upgarede example can be done easier by taking adventage of RedisGears sessions:
+The above upgrade example can be done easier by taking adventage of RedisGears sessions:

 * Register old code with user provided session ID:
 ```